 - Source(s) of support: Authors must acknowledge any source(s) of support such as grants, drug(s), equipment, and/or other support that facilitated conduct of the work described in the article or in the writing of the article.

-- Word Count: a word count of the abstract and the body of the article is needed to assess if the information in the paper warrants the paper’s length and if it meets the word count limit.
+- Word Count: a word count of the abstract and the body of the article is needed to assess if the information in the paper warrants the paper’s length and if it meets the word count limit. a.
+For more on the max word count for specific article types please see the section “Manuscript Categories and Word Count”.

-- Figures and Tables: A figures and tables count ensures that the editorial and production team publish the correct number of figures and tables the authors have provided.
+- Figures and Tables: A figures and tables count ensures that the editorial and production team publish the correct number of figures and tables the authors have provided. a.
+Figures and Tables are limited for each article type.
+For more on Figure/Table limits please see the sections “Manuscript Categories and Word Count”.

 Conflicts of Interest